 Policy and Ecosystem Development supports policymakers, regulators and supervisors as they face an increasingly complex and data-rich market for financial services.
 We help our clients throughout the policy cycle; from policy design and implementation through impact evaluation.

-To enable smarter, proportional, risk-based regulation, we work with our clients to develop technology-enabled solutions for the collection, analysis and use of data by financial authorities.
-We do so with the aim to foster innovation and create competitive markets while ensuring that consumers are treated fairly.
-This area of work is informed by the customer and business value propositions and the emerging fintech world through collaboration with the other BFA practice areas.
+To enable smarter, proportional, risk-based regulation, we work with other clients to develop technology-enabled solutions for the collection, analysis and use of data by financial authorities.
+We do so to foster innovation and create competitive markets while ensuring that consumers are treated fairly.
+This area of work is informed by the customer and business value propositions, and the emerging fintech world through collaboration with other BFA areas of expertise.

 In the Digital Frontiers Institute’s (DFI) second webinar for Financial Inclusion Week 2016, DFI’s David Porteous and Mackenzie Wallace, currently policy advisor for digital finance at USAID discussed the emergence of regtech and its ability to amplify the voice of the consumer, highlighting the work of the CFPB.

 BFA conducted a study for UNCDF on Know-Your-Customer (KYC) Requirements for Digital Financial Services in Uganda.